Public key authentication is a way of logging into an SSH/SFTP account using a cryptographic key rather than a password.

 The key fingerprint is: d7:21:c7:d6:b8:3a:29:29:11:ae:6f:79:bc:67:63:53 yourname@laptop1 The key's randomart image is: +--[ RSA 2048]----+ | | | . o | | . . * . | | . . = o | | o S . o | | . . o oE | | . .oo +. | | .o.o.*. | | ....= o | +-----------------+

-Now that you have an SSH key pair, you're ready to configure your serverpilot system user so you can SSH or SFTP in using your private key.
-(We configure for serverpilot throughout this tutorial, so be sure to replace serverpilot with your app's system user.
+Now that you have an SSH key pair, you're ready to configure your app's system user so you can SSH or SFTP in using your private key.

 To copy your public key to your server, run the following command.
-Be sure to replace "x.x.x.x" with your server's IP address.
+Be sure to replace "x.x.x.x" with your server's IP address and SYSUSER with the name of the the system user your app belongs to.

-If you don't have the ssh-copy-id command (for example, if you are using Windows), you can instead SSH in to your server as the user serverpilot and manually create the .ssh/authorized_keys file so it contains your public key.
+If you don't have the ssh-copy-id command (for example, if you are using Windows), you can instead SSH in to your server and manually create the .ssh/authorized_keys file so it contains your public key.

 First, run the following commands to make create the file with the correct permissions.